 Shortly after its founding, and a year before its publication of Whitehead’s study, the New Jersey Historical Society circulated a request for information on an ambitious array of subjects.
 Among these were the “Indian tribes” that had once made their home within the boundaries of the modern state.
 The Society welcomed whatever could be learned of “their character, customs, and general history, or when they finally disappeared from the country.”16 Whitehead, with his unparalleled knowledge and unfettered access to colonial-era materials, was well placed to respond to such an appeal.
 His object, however, was to trace the development of the province and, along the way, “its advancement in the various concomitants of civilization,”17 so that he probably lacked, with other historians of his time, the tools and sensitivities to treat justly those who had stood in civilization’s path.

 In Whitehead’s lifetime, the numbers of New Jersey’s surviving Indigenous groups had long been negligible, but the plight of Native people was an abiding concern nationwide.
 American jurisprudence had stripped from Indians the full property rights that colonial authorities by and large recognized.
-A concerted, if highly controversial, policy of Indian Removal had succeeded the haphazard displacement of Native populations by land sales and their devastation by epidemic diseases.
+A concerted, if highly controversial, policy of Indian Removal had succeeded the haphazard displacement of Indigenous people by land sales and their devastation by epidemic diseases.
 And in Florida, Whitehead had seen first-hand the effects of a war to dispossess its Native population.

 It is far from clear that the traumatic changes faced by Indian societies in the seventeenth century would have yielded much to the historical methods of the nineteenth, or that Whitehead could have undertaken the study of such a distant past in isolation from present prejudices, and from the traumas of a past far less remote.